-In a recent report, travel search engine GoEuro talks about Europe’s rail renaissance and finds out why passengers are choosing train over plane…
+In a recent report, travel search engine Omio (formerly GoEuro) talks about Europe’s rail renaissance and finds out why passengers are choosing train over plane.

 Train travel is making a revival in Europe, and for reasons one might not immediately assume.
-Travellers are beginning to shy away from flying, not only because trains are more comfortable, more punctual, often cheaper and easier to catch, but also in many cases, as travel search engine GoEuro has found, trains are actually faster.
+Travellers are beginning to shy away from flying, not only because trains are more comfortable, more punctual, often cheaper and easier to catch, but also in many cases, as travel search engine Omio (formerly GoEuro) has found, trains are actually faster.

-The ever growing development of high speed trains means that now nearly all areas of Europe are connected by high speed train providers.
-In a recent global review of high speed trains by GoEuro, it was found that 13 of the fastest train networks were in Europe, with top performing provider TGV ranking in third, moving travellers from A to B at speeds of up to 320km/h.
+The ever-growing development of high-speed trains means that now nearly all areas of Europe are connected by high-speed train providers.
+In a recent global review of high-speed trains, it was found that 13 of the fastest train networks were in Europe, with top performing provider TGV ranking in third, moving travellers from A to B at speeds of up to 320km/h.

 But it’s not only speed that contributes to trains often being a faster option for travel in comparison to flying.
 Travellers tend to forget to add the travel time to and from the airport when reviewing whether to travel by train or plane.
 Train stations are nearly always located in the centre of a city.
 This provides wonderful convenience in comparison to navigating your way out of the city fringe in order to reach the airport.
 In many cases such as in London, Brussels and Paris, travel to the airport can add an additional one to two hours to your journey alone!
 By train you jump on board in the city centre and arrive at your destination again in the centre of town ready to start exploring.